emmercm/igir/docs/usage/desktop/twmenu.md

 # TWiLightMenu++

-!!BUG Document this

 !!! info

-    [FunKey OS](https://github.com/FunKey-Project/FunKey-OS) is a Retro Emulation OS for the [FunKey S](https://www.funkey-project.com/) handheld.
-It is also used on the [Anbernic RG Nano](https://anbernic.com/products/rg-nano).
-It is not very well documented which consoles are supported on which device.
-The `funkeyos` tag should handle systems supported by either of those handhelds.
+    [TWiLightMenu++](https://github.com/DS-Homebrew/TWiLightMenu) is a Retro Emulation OS for the Nintendo 3DS and DSi handhelds.
+It is not very well documented which consoles are supported.
+While the contributors list in [README.md](https://github.com/DS-Homebrew/TWiLightMenu/blob/master/README.md) suggests that a lot more systems are supported (Atari A800 for example) than we are filtering with the `{twmenu}` tag.
+This list may evolve while more users use and test the tag.

-[FunKey OS](https://github.com/FunKey-Project/FunKey-OS) is a minimalistic buildroot based Linux distribution originally designed for the tiny ARM based [FunKey S](https://www.funkey-project.com/) handheld.
-It is also used on the [Anbernic RG Nano](https://anbernic.com/products/rg-nano) with a few modifications.
+[TWiLightMenu++](https://github.com/DS-Homebrew/TWiLightMenu) is a launcher replacement software for the Nintendo 3DS and DSi handhelds.
+It aims to make launching and opening a multitude of media content types (Roms, music, videos etc.) easier and more convenient.
+It comes with many emulators preinstalled (see the link above).
+While large rom collections are hard to browse, it provides a neat way to carry more of your ROM collection on a great handheld.

 ## BIOS

-FunKey OS ships with most emulators not needing BIOS files.
-Two notable exceptions are the GBA BIOS as well as the PS1 BIOS.
-These can be [installed manually](https://doc.funkey-project.com/user_manual/tutorials/software/gba_bios/).
-Only two files are needed, so automating the task might be more work than copying them across.
+TWiLightMenu++ ships with most emulators not needing BIOS files.
+No exceptions are known to the author.

-To sum up the documentation, two files need to be copied:

-* `gba_bios.bin` (MD5 hash `a860e8c0b6d573d191e4ec7db1b1e4f6`) to `<sdcard>/Game Boy Advance` for the GBA BIOS
-* `SCPH1001.BIN` (512kib in size) to `<sdcard>/PS1` of the card for the PS1 BIOS

 ## ROMs

-Funkey OS uses its own proprietary [ROM folder structure](https://github.com/FunKey-Project/FunKey-OS/tree/master/FunKey/board/funkey/rootfs-overlay/usr/games/collections) based in the root of the SD card, so `igir` has a replaceable `{funkeyos}` token to sort ROMs into the right place.
+TWiLightMenu uses its own proprietary [ROM folder structure](https://github.com/DS-Homebrew/TWiLightMenu/tree/master/7zfile/roms) based in the root of the SD card, so `igir` has a replaceable `{twmenu}` token to sort ROMs into the right place.
 See the [replaceable tokens page](../../output/tokens.md) for more information.

 === ":simple-windowsxp: Windows"